“WE” or “US” Parasense Ltd “the Group” Bacharach Inc. “Data Compliance Mgr/DCM” Email = firstname.lastname@example.org

 We may need to collect personal information by law, or under the terms of a contract with you.

 If you choose not to give us this personal information, it may delay or prevent us from meeting our obligations.
 It may also mean that we cannot perform services expected by you.
-Any data collection that is optional would be made clear at the point of collection.
+Any data collection that is optional will be made clear at the point of collection.

 Groups of Personal Information